oberonlang/RAG-data/Wirth/Miscellaneous/ComputersAndComputing/ComputersAndComputing.md

 ![Figure 1](fig1.svg)

 Von Neumann introduced two fundamental concepts.
 First, the two stores were united.
 This allowed the computer to generate data and then interpret them as instructions.
-Thereby, the computer mutated from a special purpose device (with always the same program) to a universal machine, the programmable computer.
+Thereby, the computer mutated from a special purpose device (with always the same program) to a *universal machine*, the programmable computer.
 And this is what distinguishes the computer from all other technical devices up to this day.

 The second fundamental idea was the conditional instruction.
 It has a different result depending on previously computed values, i.e. the state of the machine.